jandot/aerts-exercises-leipzig/Databases/databases.md

 To access the last release of human from Ensembl: `mysql -h ensembldb.ensembl.org -P 5306 -u anonymous homo_sapiens_core_70_37`.
 To get an overview of the tables that we can query: `show tables`.

+To access the `hg19` release of the UCSC database (which is also a MySQL database): `mysql --user=genome --host=genome-mysql.cse.ucsc.edu hg19`.

 ### Views ###

 By decomposing data into different tables as we described above (and using the different normal forms), we can significantly improve maintainability of our database and make sure that it does not contain inconsistencies.
 But at the other hand, this means it's a lot of hassle to look at the actual data: to know what the genotype is for SNP `rs12345` in `individual_A` we cannot just look it up in a single table, but have to write a complicated query which joins 3 tables together.
 The query would look like this: